By The RX Index Research Team·Last Updated: July 3, 2026·Last Verified: July 3, 2026

 Does Medicare Cover Zepbound for Weight Loss?

 Not under regular Part D. The federal weight loss drug exclusion still applies.
-However, the Medicare GLP-1 Bridge ($50/month, July–December 2026) and the BALANCE Model (January 2027+) are designed to cover Zepbound specifically for weight management.
+However, the Medicare GLP-1 Bridge ($50/month, open now through December 2027, Zepbound KwikPen only) covers Zepbound for weight management.
+BALANCE has been postponed indefinitely for Part D — the Bridge is the path through the end of 2027.
 See Pathways 2 and 3 above.

 Does Medicare Cover Zepbound for Obesity?